LogtalkDotOrg/logtalk3/manuals/sources/userman/predicates.rst

 defined in descendant objects.
 A typical example is an object playing the role of a class defining a private (possibly dynamic) predicate for its descendant instances.
-Only the class can call (and possibly assert/retract clauses for) the predicate but its clauses can be found/defined in the instances themselves.
+Only the class can call (and possibly assert/retract clauses for) the predicate, but its clauses can be found/defined in the instances themselves.

 Scope directives may also be used to declare grammar rule non-terminals